kateryna-golovko/basic-command-lines/README.md

 # Github Commands and other Useful Reminders
-The repository that contains instructions for using git commands, and other important reminders.
+The repository that contains instructions for using git commands, and other important reminders that I would like to access fast.

 ## Git Instructions: